103-Year-Old Woman Shares Secret To Long Life

 QUINCY (CBS) – Ruth Kundsin proves the point that you are never too old.
 She’s 103, and just watching her workouts will make you tired.

 She works with a personal trainer at the South Shore YMCA ever Friday.
-And today she let us in on her secret.
+And on Friday, she let us in on her secret.
 “You’ve got to have something to look forward to.
 That is the secret,” said Ruth, who has plenty to look forward to.

 Like her workouts at the Y in Quincy.
 “Oh, I love to come here.
 I like it because not only do you do exercise, but you meet people,” she said.